Vitronectin

-Vitronectin (VTN or VN) is a glycoprotein of the hemopexin family which is abundantly found in serum, the extracellular matrix and bone.
+Vitronectin (VTN or VN) is a glycoprotein of the hemopexin family which is synthesized and excreted by the liver, and abundantly found in serum, the extracellular matrix and bone.
 In humans it is encoded by the VTN gene.

 Vitronectin binds to integrin alpha-V beta-3 and thus promotes cell adhesion and spreading.
 It also inhibits the membrane-damaging effect of the terminal cytolytic complement pathway and binds to several serpins (serine protease inhibitors).
 It is a secreted protein and exists in either a single chain form or a clipped, two chain form held together by a disulfide bond.
 Vitronectin has been speculated to be involved in hemostasis and tumor malignancy.